AmroFouda/nti-devops-final-project/README.md

-# NTI DevOps Final Project
+# 🚀 NTI DevOps Final Project

 This project showcases a full DevOps pipeline implementation using modern tools and best practices, as part of the NTI DevOps program.

 ---

-## 🚀 Project Goals
+## 🎯 Project Goals

-- Deploy a 3-tier Node.js application (frontend, backend, database) using infrastructure as code.
+- Deploy a 3-tier Node.js application (frontend, backend, database) using Infrastructure as Code.
-- Implement CI/CD pipeline using Jenkins and GitHub.
+- Implement a CI/CD pipeline using Jenkins and GitHub.
 - Apply security, monitoring, and scalability best practices.

 ---